National Aboriginal and Torres Strait Islander Nutrition and Physical Activity Survey methodology

 Physical activity, sedentary behaviour and sleep data collected as part of the 2023 NATSINPAS are assessed against Australia’s Physical Activity and Sedentary Behaviour Guidelines, which differ by age group.
 These guidelines also include sleep recommendations for children.
 For more information about the guidelines, see Australia's Physical Activity and Sedentary Behaviour Guidelines.

-Additional information about how data from the 2023 NATSINPAS was assessed against the guidelines will be available in the Intergenerational Health and Mental Health Study: Concepts, Sources and Methods later in 2025.
+Additional information about how data from the 2023 NATSINPAS was assessed against the guidelines will be available in the Intergenerational Health and Mental Health Study: Concepts, Sources and Methods in mid–2026.

-As was the case in 2013 NATSINPAS, the collection of this data was different depending on the respondent’s age.
+As was the case in the 2012–2013 NATSINPAS, the collection of this data was different depending on the respondent’s age.

 • Pre-school aged children (2–4 years old)